 This came up.
 I swiped left.

 But maybe we should be a little scared.
 After all, a totally world destroying nuclear exchange is no guarantee.
 With Trump pressing the button, it’s more likely that we’d make a flop of apocalypse and, following on from our failed suicide attempt, have to learn to live with the scars for the rest of our days.
 If it is to be a botched affair, Trump is the most likely cause.
 At least with Raegan we knew he’d go all in on Armageddon.
 “Fire and Fury.”
-Even for Trump it’s dangerously bombastic.
-Keep in mind, though, that back in 2013, back in the days when he was only on one TV channel, Trump tweeted: “Be prepared, there is a small chance that our horrendous leadership could unknowingly lead us into World War III.”
-While there’s a good chance he is ignorant of all aspects of nuclear policy, it seems to me this tweet is evidence of a man not totally ignorant, evidence of a man currently enthralled by the policy of brinkmanship, a policy which, he’s discovering, also has the beneficial side-effect of diverting the media away from his domestic let-downs.
+Even for Trump it’s dangerously bombastic; but keep in mind, that back in 2013, back in the days when he was only on one TV channel, Trump tweeted: “Be prepared, there is a small chance that our horrendous leadership could unknowingly lead us into World War III.”
+While there’s a good chance he is ignorant of all aspects of nuclear policy, it seems to me that this tweet is evidence of a man not totally ignorant, evidence of a man currently enthralled by the policy of brinkmanship, a policy which, he’s discovering, also has the beneficial side-effect of diverting the media away from his domestic let-downs.
 He’s coming to like the idea of being a foreign policy president.
 Some trouble in Venezuela, what?
 An about-turn on Afghanistan, what?

-As someone who is travelling west as I write, someone travelling to the west coast, to San Fransisco and then up to Vancouver; one cannot help wondering how far a nuclear blast radius extends to?
+As someone who is travelling west as I write, travelling to the west coast, to San Fransisco and then up to Vancouver; one cannot help wondering how far a nuclear blast radius extends to?
 And how long does it take to succumb to radiation poisoning?
 Most of us know very little about such things.
 Did you know that thick clothing offers protection from the flash burns, because the flash is so brief?
 I didn’t.
 Or that white clothes reflect thermal radiation, and black absorb it?
 I didn’t.
 Not until I read Eric Schlosser’s Command and Control, a spellbinding and breathless history that reminds us of all of history’s unnamed: the Bob Peurifoys and the Jeff Kennedys of the world, who drop nuclear safety warnings and scoop up after dropped wrenches in missile silos; and the Ronald Snyders and David Livingstones of the world also, who – I shall not say unnecessarily – die protecting us.

-Little Boy, the nuclear bomb which destroyed Hiroshima in 1945, did not explode at all.
+Little Boy, the nuclear bomb which destroyed Hiroshima in 1945, did not really explode at all.
 Little Boy held a very small amount of fissile material – 0.7 gram of uranium.
 Of this amount, 98.62% was blown apart before it could become supercritical.
 The remaining 1.38% did fission and created temperatures of 10,000 degrees Fahrenheit at ground zero.
 The blast, which occurred at approximately 1,900 feet over ground zero, killed 80,000 people.